Klosmi/html-basics/JS-basic.md

   ```

 *__Call a method within a method__:
- since `rgb`and `rgba` methods are almost the same w can refactor it, so we can create an inner function which we can call in these methods.*
+ since `rgb`and `rgba` methods are almost the same we can refactor it, so we can create an inner function which we can call in these methods.*

 *(We use also destructor for the sake of simplicity)*